mdommett/exciton_coupling/README.md

 `git clone https://github.com/mdommett/exciton_coupling.git`

+2. Change into `exciton_coupling` parent directory:

+`cd exciton_coupling`

-2. Ensure you have the required packages installed:
+3. Ensure you have the required packages installed:

 `pip3 install -r requirements.txt`

-3. Add the location of the parent directory to your python path in your bashrc or bash_profile:
+4. Add the location of the parent directory to your python path in your bashrc or bash_profile:

 `export exciton_coupling=/path/to/parent/directory`